Nebraska National Guard Prepare for the 59th Presidential Inauguration

-Nebraska National Guard Soldiers and Airmen move out around the U.S. Capitol building in Washington, D.C., Jan.
+Nebraska National Guard Soldiers and Airmen line up in preparation to move out from Fedex Field, in Landover, Maryland, Jan.
 19, 2021.
 At least 25,000 National Guard men and women have been authorized to conduct security, communication and logistical missions in support of federal and District authorities leading up and through the 59th Presidential Inauguration.
 (U.S. Army National Guard photo by Staff Sgt.
 Herschel Talley)

 |Date Taken: